myevolve/PrimoGPT/README.md

 ## Overview

 PrimoGPT is a modular trading system developed as part of doctoral research titled "An Automated Stock Market Trading System Based on Deep Reinforcement Learning".
-The system combines Natural Language Processing (NLP) and Deep Reinforcement Learning (DRL) to support investment decisions, aiming to minimize risk and potential losses through deep financial market analysis.
+The system integrates advanced Natural Language Processing (NLP) and Deep Reinforcement Learning (DRL) to enhance decision-making in capital markets, aiming to minimize risk and potential losses through deep financial market analysis while addressing challenges like market volatility and data complexity.

-The research introduces two key components: PrimoGPT, a specialized model for generating NLP features from financial texts (news, reports, etc.), and PrimoRL, a deep reinforcement learning model for making trading decisions.
-The system has demonstrated significant performance in real-world testing, achieving notable returns on major technology stocks (41.19% on NFLX, 24.24% on AAPL, and 26.72% on AMZN) while maintaining high Sharpe ratios.
+The research introduces two key components: **PrimoGPT**, a specialized Transformer-based NLP model for extracting features from financial texts (news, reports, etc.), and **PrimoRL**, a deep reinforcement learning model for making adaptive trading decisions.
+The system has demonstrated superior performance over traditional strategies in experimental evaluations on leading technology stocks (AAPL, NFLX, MSFT, CRM, AMZN) during the testing period from August 1, 2024, to February 28, 2025, consistently yielding above-market returns and high Sharpe ratios.

 ## Research and Educational Purpose